GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 String newRefreshToken=resp.getRefreshToken();
 ```

 #### Get User Info

 Use this operation to obtain user claims (e.g. first name, last name, e-mail, etc.) about the authenticated end-user.

-To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-user-info).
+To learn more about the input and output of this operation, check the [API page](https://gluu.org/docs/oxd/api/#get-user-info).

 The set of claims in the response depends on the access privileges associated to the access token provided.
 This has to do with the scopes passed in [Site Registration](#register-site) API operation.

 A working example can be found at sample project: See method `getUserInfo` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 #### Get Logout URI

-Use this method if you have intention to log out the user of the OP.
+Use this method if you intend to log out the user of the OP.
 This will return a URL where you can redirect the user's browser to initiate the logout process.

 To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-logout-uri).

 A working example can be found at sample project: See method `getLogoutUrl` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 ### UMA

 #### RS Protect

-`send` method is used for protecting resources by the Resource Server.
+`send` method is used for protecting resources with the Resource Server.
 The Resource Server is needed to construct the command which will protect the resource.
 The command will contain an API path, HTTP methods (POST, GET and PUT) and scopes.
 Scopes can be mapped with authorization policy (uma_rpt_policies).
 If no authorization policy is mapped, uma_rs_check_access method will always return access as granted.
 For more information about uma_rpt_policies you can reference this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).

 **Parameters:**

 - oxdId: oxd ID from client registration
 - resources: One or more protected resources that a resource server manages, abstractly, as a set.
-In authorization policy terminology, a resource set is the "object" being protected.
+In authorization policy terminology, a resource set is the "object" being protected
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**